liannfinlayson26/Beginner_Projects/README.md

 <br> Description: a program that allows to divide or split the bill, with a specific percentage and tip included.
 + Key learnings: apply data types knowledge (integers, floats, strings) and F strings
 ## <br>**1.
 Band Name Generator:**
+<br> Description: a program that allows to create a Band name with the name of your country and your pet's name.
++ Key learnings: how to use the input function.